RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 \subsection{RDF Stream Taxonomy}

 The proposed definitions form a taxonomical structure of task formulations (RDF Stream Taxonomy -- RDF-STaX), summarized in Figure~\ref{fig:taxo}.
 This overview allows us to observe that each concrete RDF stream type uses one of the four element types: graph, dataset, triple, and quad, possibly with additional restrictions on them.
 In fact, these four types of elements seem to be the only conceivable ones that can be derived from the RDF 1.1 specification.
-For each of them, representing the element is a known and solved problem (RDF serializations), and thus they can be easily used in practical applications.
+For each of them, representing the stream element is a known and solved problem (RDF serializations), and thus they can be easily used in practical applications.
+The abstract stream types are not directly usable in practice by themselves, but rather serve as the basis of the taxonomy and a shared starting point for other definitions.